microsoft/vscode-azurearmtools/README.md

     - Rename parameters and variables
     - User-defined template functions

+- Snippets
+    Just type "arm" in the editor to see the available snippets
+    - Getting started with a new JSON/JSONC file
+        - `arm!` - Adds the framework for a full deployment template file.

+            If you have not turned off auto detection of template files, you will now have access to all the snippets for "Azure Resource Manager Template" files

+        - `armp!` - Adds the framework for a full deployment template parameters file

+            Then you can use the `arm-param-value` snippet to add new parameter values for deployment

+    - For existing Azure Resource Manage Template files
+        - `arm-param`, `arm-variable`, `arm-userfunc`, `arm-userfunc-namespace` Add new parameters, variables, user functions and user namespaces.
+        - Resources - type `arm-` to see the other 70+ snippets for creating new resources of various types

 ## Automatic Detection of deployment template files

 By default, the extension recognizes a .json or .jsonc file as a deployment template file based on the $schema specified in the file (for instance, ```https://schema.management.azure.com/schemas/2018-05-01/deploymentTemplate.json#```) and will switch the editor language to "Azure Resource Manager Template" automatically.
 If you do not want that behavior, you can set the ```azureResourceManagerTools.autoDetectJsonTemplates``` setting to false and use the below methods to determine which files to treat as deployment templates.